-Type of Support: Prayer, Financial ($2500/year), and Practical (many of our members are involved with various ministries of City Women, and we’re hoping to grow this).
+Type of Support: Prayer, Financial ($2550/year), and Practical (many of our members are involved with various ministries of City Women, and we’re hoping to grow this).

 Rosies is a ministry inspired by the Gospel to reach out to those most abandoned, to be present with them, offering them experiences of community and belonging.
 Rosies is involved in street ministry, children and drug court support, and youth detention visitation.
 They seek to foster people’s self-worth and dignity, to reach out to people where they are at accepting them as they are, and welcoming them into our community.
-Rosies stand in solidarity with each contact to offer hope to those experiencing, isolation, loneliness and alienation.
 They aim to model a Christian and humane society in which the most vulnerable in our society are loved and cared for.

 St Bart’s Liaison: Vince Little.